wchang17/js-dc-5/10-express/lesson_plan.md

 - the client needs to be able to tell the server about it's needs and the server needs to be able to respond with which needs it can meet and which it can't _Sarah and my socks?_

 ### Hyper Text Transfer Protocol
-- like any really good communication style, HTTP is very structured
+- like any good communication style, HTTP is structured
 - we can be explicit about which requests we can receive and most importantly, which we can respond to
-- you've no doubt seen and worked with HTTP requests in your daily life
+- you've no doubt seen and worked with HTTP requests in your life
 - whenever you navigate to a webpage, you're making a http request and when the page loads you've received the HTTP response
 - A metaphor that is often used to describe this process is the USPS
   - we send in a request, we get back a response